 The City, as well as its' surroundings, remains a farming community with considerable pride in the towns' square and businesses located throughout the city.

-The City also take great pride in being a part of Andy Griffith's film debut staring alongside Patricia Neal, Walter Matthau and Lee Remick in the film "A Face in the Crowd" premiering in Piggott and New York in 1957.
+The City also takes great pride in being a part of Andy Griffith's film debut starring alongside Patricia Neal, Walter Matthau and Lee Remick in the film "A Face in the Crowd" premiering in Piggott and New York in 1957.

 Welcome to the City of Piggott